 - Click Reset Password.
 Then restart your Mac and log in with the new password.

-Change your password using macOS Recovery mode
+Reset your Mac password in macOS Recovery mode

 - Select Utilities > Terminal from the menu bar.